calendar tag arrow download print

 5. Europe

 The European Union also contributes to the funding of R&D in the Netherlands.
 Since 1984 this has mainly been in the form of funding under the Framework Programmes, which has grown steadily.
 Horizon 2020 (2014-2020) had a total budget of €77 billion.
-Horizon Europe (2021-2017) started medio April 2021 and has a total budget of €96 billion.
+Horizon Europe (2021-2017) started medio April 2021 and has a total budget of €93.5 billion.
 Dutch institutions, both public and private, acquired a relatively large amount of funding from Horizon 2020 and Horizon Europe so far, amounting to one-and-a-half times the Dutch contribution to the programme.
 Dutch researchers received €5.4 billion of Horizon 2020 funding, representing 7.9% of the total.
-In Horizon Europe 9.1% of the total budget went to Dutch researchers so far.
-Since the United Kingdom has left the EU and is participating in Horizon Europe as an associated country, the percentage is higher for most European countries, including the Netherlands.
+In Horizon Europe 8.7% of the total budget went to Dutch researchers so far.
+Since the United Kingdom has left the EU and has only started participating in Horizon Europe as an associated country in 2024, the percentage is higher for most European countries, including the Netherlands.